-^{}Editor's note: The following three informal and introductory contributions comprise a revised and edited version of remarks first presented to "Current Controversies in the Theory of Ideology: An International Symposium", The Polytechnic of Central London, England, May 29 - May 31, 1981.
+\Editors' note: The following three introductory contributions comprise a revised and edited version of remarks first presented to "Current Controversies in the theory of Ideology: An International Symposium," The Polytechnic of Central London, England.
+This section on "Disappearing Ideology" was originally commissioned by John Keane for the CJPST.